Back

 Jacob Riggs

-Jacob Riggs is a Security Lead based in the UK with almost a decade of experience working to improve the cyber security of media and third sector organisations.
+Jacob Riggs is a senior cyber security professional based in the UK with over a decade of experience working to improve the cyber security of various private, public, and third sector organisations.
 His contributions focus on expanding encryption tools, promoting crypto-anarchist philosophy, and pioneering projects centred on leveraging cryptography to protect the privacy and political freedoms of others.

 E3FE 4B44 56F5 69BE 76C1 E169 E3C7 0A52 9AEF DB6F